A study of chronic opiate users receiving methadone substitution treatment. By H. Valerie Curran, Judi Bolton, Shamil

 Given current concerns about “drug driving” and road traffic accidents, it is also important to know whether methadone impairs the psychomotor skills and speed of reaction time which are central to driving skills.
 Patients taking other prescribed psychotropics such as benzodiazepines and certain antidepressants are warned about deleterious effects of these drugs on driving and on operating machinery.
 In reviewing the literature on the cognitive effects of a wide range of opioids, Zaeny (1995) points out that most studies of methadone have methodological problems such as lacking appropriate controls, using small numbers of participants, not allowing for patients’ polydrug use and often relying on one or two arbitrarily selected cognitive tests (especially DSST).
-One exception is a study by Rothenberg et al (1977) which assessed the effects of two doses of methadone (5 mg, 10 mg) and placebo in 1 patients on methadone substitute treatment and in 1 healthy volunteers.
+One exception is a study by Rothenberg et al (1977) which assessed the effects of two doses of methadone (5 mg, 10 mg) and placebo in 1 patient on methadone substitute treatment and in 1 healthy volunteers.
 The drug impaired the performance of healthy volunteers on both simple and choice reaction-time tasks, but did not affect the performance of patients, implying that tolerance to the psychomotor or sedative effects of methadone builds up during maintenance treatment.